A very late wedding video booking at Ripley Castle

 Being now 11:30pm, and given the apparent lost email previous, I opted for a rather bold move and telephoned Kristian.
 It’s fair to say he was shocked that I had replied, that we were up for the last-minute booking and that I had taken the step of calling.
 With a promise of immediate payment and emailing of Booking Form and its necessary information before morning, I went to bed.

-I met Kristian and his Wife the following day along with several of their family.
+I met Kristian and his wife the following day along with several of their family.
 Rather than talk much about their imminent Wedding, Kristian and I spend about 20 minutes just chatting about things, much like friends who were catching up on life.
-I followed them all over to the Church to watch the Rehearsal Wedding and that gave me a chance to chat to the Vicar about Horse Racing and such – a sure fire way to garner his approval of my postponed camera positions for the following day.
+I followed them all over to the Church to watch the Rehearsal Wedding and that gave me a chance to chat to the Vicar about Horse Racing and such – a sure fire way to garner his approval of my proposed camera positions for the following day.

-The plan for the Big Day was simple; Head to see Kristian at home with one of his Groomsmen, then to the small village of Ripley just outside Harrogate to the Bride.
+The plan for the Big Day was simple; head to see Kristian at home with one of his Groomsmen, then to the small village of Ripley just outside Harrogate to the Bride.
 The Church was just over the square from their location and the Reception being held at Ripley Castle, opposite.

 Clothilde is French, so amongst the sounds of the day were distinct French conversations.
 It also meant that Clothilds Father delivered his Father of the Bride Speech in French.

-When meeting a couple ahead of the big day, a meeting to finalise timings over coffee is what we plan for.
+When meeting a couple ahead of the big day, a chance to finalise timings over coffee is what we plan for.
 Familiarise ourselves so that on the day each party knows facially the other.
 Through nervousness and our light-hearted chatter, on the day we hope to find a way to relax our couples, so that our filming eases them.

-Clothilde and Kristian were comfortable with us in front of the camera.
+Clothilde and Kristian were comfortable with us in front of our camera.
 The chatter flowed with Kristian as it had the day before, whilst Clothilde was quieter with a slight nervousness.
 As with many of our Bookings, we had been asked to film the Ceremony in its entirety, so with cameras positioned, audio equipment set up, the Ceremony started only a couple of minutes after its schedule; because the Bride is allowed to be, ever so slightly late!

 We use small audio recorders during the Ceremony, and Speeches to enable us to capture crystal clear audio.
 These coupled with high quality on camera microphones, we capture all the audio we might need.
 This audio is a big part of our finished Wedding Reel video for us.

-Our working philosophy to a great wedding video is this: If an unrelated person were to watch one of our Wedding Reel Videos, they would, by the end, know a little something about the couple.
+Our working philosophy to a great wedding video is this: If an unrelated person were to watch one of our Wedding Films, they would, by the end, know a little something about the couple.
 In essence the video should be able to standalone as a piece of film about the couples day.

 I personally get quite upset with Wedding Videos that are all set to music.
 Whilst it can be a specific requirement made by the Couple (I have had such a request), but the result to my mind is somewhat akin to watching a silent movie of the 1920’s, when syncing audio and film was not yet possible.
 It often looks like a moving slideshow, with little to no emotion, pace or story.